-Patrick Egan is a digital humanist, ethnomusicologist, web developer and musician currently living in Washington DC.
+Patrick Egan is a digital humanist, ethnomusicologist, web developer and musician currently based in Cork city, Ireland.
+In 2019 he was living in Washington DC.

-He holds a BSc in Information Technology, an MA in Ethnomusicology and currently in preparating to defend his PhD thesis at University College Cork, Ireland (UCC).
+He holds a BSc in Information Technology, an MA in Ethnomusicology and PhD in Digital Humanities and Ethnomusicology at University College Cork, Ireland (UCC).
 After completing his MA in 2008, he co-founded “Outreach Ethnomusicology”, an online Ethnomusicology community when in order to share the results of fieldwork with other MA students at the University of Limerick.
 This is now a resource where students, professors, performers, archivists, and music enthusiasts can share their music-related experiences.
 Find out more about Outreach Ethnomusicology.

 Patrick has since become passionately interested in the digital humanities and attended King’s College, London in 2012 where he conducted research on the repatriation of digital collections of cultural heritage.
 He then completed his PhD in digital arts and humanities with ethnomusicology at UCC (2014-2018).
 His thesis was entitled “Exploring ethnography and digital visualisation: a study of musical practice through the contextualisation of music related projects from the Seán Ó Riada Collection”.
 His work contributes to theory in the fields of Digital Humanities and Ethnomusicology.